This customer service refresher course will:

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

 The Current Landscape: Where Service Stands

 Time stands still for no one, especially the service provider.
-This introductory discussion begins with a look at the current service landscape: what’s working well, what’s not, what’s changed, and how if at all the customer’s expectations have evolved over time.
+This introductory discussion begins with a look at the current service landscape: what’s working well, what’s not, what’s changed, and how, if at all, the customer’s expectations have evolved over time.
 With the answers to those questions in hand, we will shape the agenda for the remainder of the session.

 An Image of Service: Influencing Opinion

 Like it or not, customers constantly judge service providers and their institutions based on what they see and how they feel about the various interactions they experience.
-In this next workshop segment, we will look the process of opinion forming and identify opportunities where we can affect how people feel and ultimately think about us and the organizations we represent.
+In this next workshop segment, we will look at the process of opinion forming and identify opportunities where we can affect how people feel and ultimately think about us and the organizations we represent.

 Staying Consistent: Why Standards Matter